Do You Have Any of These Mosquito Sources?

 How Do I Know They're Infesting My Home?

-- You or a family member receive mosquito bites during the day.
+- You or a family member receive mosquito bites during the day, even if it's just standing outside for a few minutes!

 - Mosquitoes are biting indoors (office, home, garage, etc.)